What Causes ECU Failure?

 Electrical Design

-There are hundreds – if not thousands – of ways a system could be inefficiently or incorrectly put together.
+There are hundreds – if not thousands – of ways a system could be inefficiently or improperly put together.
 These include (but aren’t limited to):

 • Poor protection against things mentioned above (moisture, electrical overloads, overheating)